arangodb/docs/3.6/administration-master-slave-initialize-from-backup.md

 arangorestore --input-directory "dump" --server.endpoint tcp://slave.domain.org:8530
 ```

-Again, please adapt the command above in case you are using a database different than `_system`.
+Again, please adapt the command above in case you are using a database different
+than `_system`.

-Once the restore is finished there are two possible approaches to start the replication.
+Once the restore is finished there are two possible approaches to start the
+replication:

+1. with sync check (slower, but easier)
+2. without sync check (faster, but last server tick needs to be provided correctly)

 ### Approach 1: All-in-one setup